Parallel Unlearning in Inherited Model Networks: Evaluation

-\textit{2) Multi-label unlearning.} For the CIFAR100 dataset, with \#$C_f = 2, 4, 10$, the average $AD_f$ metric across all frameworks and model types is 1.93\%, while the average $AD_r$ metric reaches 86.01\%.
+\textit{2) Multi-label unlearning.} For the CIFAR100 dataset, with \#$C_f = 2, 4$, the average $AD_f$ metric across all frameworks and model types is 1.93\%, while the average $AD_r$ metric reaches 86.01\%.
 For the TinyImageNet dataset, the average $AD_f$ metric is 0.21\%, and the average $AD_r$ metric is 83.54\%.
 These results further demonstrate the effectiveness of our method.
 On the other hand, for both the IL and TL frameworks, as the number of unlearning label classes increases, the $AD_f$ metric for all models approaches 0.
 However, the $AD_r$ performance of the AlexNet and DenseNet161 models shows a downward trend, while the $AD_r$ performance of the ResNet18 model remains stable.

 Further observation reveals that the number of parameters in the last layer of DenseNet161 is 4.3 times that of ResNet18, and the number of parameters in the last layer of AlexNet is 7.9 times that of ResNet18.
-These results indicate that as the number of model parameters and the classes of forgotten labels increases, the $AD_r$ performance may decline.
-This further suggests that while our proposed method effectively unlearns specified labels, it can somewhat affect the accuracy of retained labels.
+These results indicate that as the number of model parameters and the classes of unlearned labels increases, the $AD_r$ performance may decline.